17 Reasons Why Malta is Worth Visiting in 2023

 Where to Stay in Malta

 Based on your preferences there are many possibilities on where to stay on the island of Malta.
-Slow travelers will most likely find themselves preferring to stay around the Mellieha area (where you can find the best beaches) or in St. Pauls bay.
+Slow travelers will most likely find themselves preferring to stay around the Mellieha area (where you can find the best beaches) or in St. Paul Bay.

 Sliema and St. Julians are famous beach towns on the island.
 They are usually very crowded with tourists and young people seeking the nightlife.
 Therefore, I would not recommend staying there if you are craving a more quiet setting.

 By ferry, you can reach Gozo island, which also offers plenty of nice places to stay.
 Gozo is a very small island offering a charming and quiet, yet historically significant place to stay.
-The other small island close by Malta is called Comino.
-It offers an equally relaxing atmosphere slow travelers will enjoy immensely.
+The other small island close to Malta is called Comino.

-Yes, Malta is definitely worth visiting in 2023 and should be on every travelers Bucket List.
+Yes, Malta is definitely worth visiting in 2024 and should be on every traveler’s bucket list.

-Stunning landscape, impressive historical cities and amazing beaches make the island worth visiting.
+Stunning landscape, impressive historical cities, and amazing beaches make the island worth visiting.
+I loved how easy it was to explore, and how safe we felt all week.

 Malta has become known as a culturally vibrant and budget-friendly summer holiday destination in Europe.
 Because of all the historical influences you can expect to be amazed at the cultural diversity of the island.